-Three (3) HUD programs require matching funds: HOME, ESG and Lead Hazard Control.
-Under 24 CFR 92.218 et. seq., the District must provide a matching contribution of local appropriated funds to HOME-funded or other affordable housing projects as a condition of using HOME monies.
-The District's FY2014 contribution will not be less than 25 percent of non-administrative HOME draws.
+Three HUD programs require matching funds: HOME, ESG and Lead Hazard Control.
+Under 24 CFR 92.218 et. seq., the District must provide a matching contribution of local appropriated or HPTF funds to HOME-funded or other affordable housing projects as a condition of using HOME monies.
+The District's FY2015 contribution will not be less than 25 percent of non-administrative HOME draws.

 DHCD meets its HOME obligation through contributions from the Housing Production Trust Fund.
-Eighty percent of all HPTF funds must benefit households earning up to a true 50 percent of the area median income, which is below the HOME income eligibility maximum; moreover, HPTF-assisted rental projects must be affordable for 40 years, which exceeds the HOME affordability period requirement.
-In FY2014, the Department's HPTF funding is budgeted at over \$45,000,000.
-As the Department incurs HOME matcheligible expenses, it will ensure that adequate funding is provided for the matching contribution.
+Eighty percent of HPTF funds utilized for housing must benefit households earning up to a true 50 percent of the area median income, which is below the HOME income eligibility maximum; moreover, HPTF-assisted rental projects must be affordable for 40 years, which exceeds the HOME affordability period requirement.
+In FY2015, the Department's HPTF funding is budgeted at over \$125 million.
+As the Department incurs HOME match-eligible expenses, it will ensure that adequate funding is provided for the matching contribution.